teddyoweh/VMAPI/readme.md

 GET /api/v1/virtual-machines
 ```

-This endpoint returns a list of virtual machines.
+This is the endpoint for all virtual machines functionalities

 ### Storage